José Feliciano: 2018-present: Feliciano celebrates his golden anniversary

 Feliciano's golden anniversary year culminated with a Christmas performance at the Vatican to perform in their annual Christmas celebration, Concerto di Natale, 2018.
 During their time in Rome, Feliciano and his son, Jonnie, were invited to attend a private audience with Pope Francis.

 In January 2019, Feliciano was invited to appear on The Tonight Show with Jimmy Fallon where they took their show on the road to Puerto Rico with composer, actor and producer Lin-Manuel Miranda to show the world that "The spirit and soul of Puerto Rico and her people are alive and well and that the Island, ravaged by Hurricane Maria in 2017, is indeed, 'Open for Business.' " José was joined onstage with Puerto Rico's hottest reggaeton and Latin trap singer, Ozuna, where together they performed their Island's sentimental anthem, "En Mi Viejo San Juan".
 A studio version of the song was subsequently recorded for Anthem Records and released on June 7, 2019, on all of the major digital platforms around the world.
 Twenty percent of its proceeds are going to Miranda's Flamboyan Arts Fund, which supports all facets of the arts including music, theater, visual arts, dance, literature and arts education programs for youth and thus ensures that arts and culture continue to flourish during the reconstruction of Puerto Rico.

 On the same weekend in New York City, Feliciano was honored during the 62nd Puerto Rican Day Parade, Inc. with a Lifetime Achievement Award, honoring him for his contributions to the world of music, while celebrating his roots and love for his island home.

 During May and June 2019, Feliciano was recording an album for Anthem Records in both Nashville and Connecticut with his long-time producer, Rick Jarrard.
 The album is called Behind This Guitar and was released on January 31, 2020.

 Banned by the Cuban Revolution

 The Cuban Revolution exerted strict ideological control over cultural expression, leading to the censorship and banning of numerous musicians and artists, in the 1960s and 1970s, who were deemed counter-revolutionary or too closely associated with capitalist influences.
 Notable figures such as the Beatles, Santana, Julio Iglesias and Celia Cruz fell under this ban.
 Among those affected was José Feliciano, who faced restrictions following comments he made about Puerto Rico's independence.
-Despite—or perhaps because of—these prohibitions, however, his music remained immensely popular in underground circles and private gatherings, where it was secretly shared and celebrated by those who defied the regime's cultural restrictions.